akhos09/alacrittyforge/README.md

-Here’s the enhanced version for you to copy:

----

 # AlacrittyForge: Installation & Theme Manager

 A comprehensive Bash script designed to streamline the installation of the **Alacritty** terminal emulator on Ubuntu, with added functionality for effortless theme switching.